-- Serving Sun on Sunday Editor Victoria Newton implicated
+- SERVICE Sun on Sunday Editor Victoria Newton implicated

 By Graham Johnson

 TWELVE editors at The Sun have been accused at the High Court of phone hacking and commissioning illegal private investigators, Byline Investigates can exclusively report.

 Victoria Newton – the current Sun on Sunday Editor – is the most high-profile executive alleged to have involvement with voicemail interception.